AbhimanyuVashisht/ArtLine/README.md

 # ArtLine

-A collabrating platform for artists, where they can share their art (getting inspired from Open Source community).
+A collabrating platform for artists, where they can share their art and talent (getting inspired from Open Source community).